 You will be asked to change into a hospital gown and lie on the X-ray table flat on your back.
 You will have devices attached to your chest, arm and finger to monitor you pulse, blood pressure and oxygen levels.
 You will be given a sedative to relieve anxiety.
 This is standard for all minimally invasive interventional radiology procedures performed in Cyprus.

 The procedure is performed under sterile conditions and Dr Zertalis will wear sterile gowns and gloves.
 The skin near the point of insertion at the top of the leg (usually the right groin) will be cleaned with antiseptic and you will be covered with sterile drapes.

 Dr Zertalis will use ultrasound to inject local anaesthetic in your groin and place a fine plastic tube (vascular sheath) into the artery (common femoral artery).

 Dr Zertalis will use X-ray equipment to navigate and guide another fine plastic tube (catheter) through the sheath into the arteries, which supply the abnormal area in your lungs.
 X-ray dye (contrast) will be injected through the catheter to define the anatomy of your lungs.
 You may experience a warm feeling in the chest – this is normal.
-The arteries supplying the abnormal area in your lungs are blocked by injecting small spheres suspended in liquid (particles).
+The arteries supplying the abnormal area are blocked by injecting small spheres suspended in liquid (particles).
 At the end of the procedure the catheter and vascular sheath are removed and pressure is applied to the groin for 10-15 minutes to prevent bleeding.

 Every patient is different, however, expect to be in the radiology department up to 1 hour.